 Benefits of Blockchain for Supply Chain Management

 No wonder the use of blockchain technology for supply chain management is growing day by day.
 According to Statista, many global organizations had adopted the Enterprise blockchain technology until April 2018.
 In fact, almost 53% of respondents agreed that their companies were working on the use case of supply chains.

 It is clear that the numerous benefits of blockchain technology are attracting companies to use it for supply chain management.
 So, what are these benefits?
 Let us take a look.

-- Transparency: Blockchain helps in reducing any delays.
-Also, it reduces the disputes and prevents blockage of goods in the supply chain.
+Blockchain helps in reducing any delays.
+Also, it reduces disputes and prevents blockage of goods in the supply chain.
 Real-time tracking of products minimises the chances of misplacements too.

-- Security: Blockchain provides high security for supply chains.
+Blockchain provides high security for supply chains.
 Besides, it allows customization according to the data feed.
 Moreover, private blockchains can allow explicit accessing of data too.
-Thus parties who has permissions can access such blockchains.
+Thus parties who have permission can access such blockchains.

 Blockchain use cases in the supply chain